 - Shipbourne School is responsible for ensuring an appropriate level of security protection procedures are in place, to safeguard our systems as well as staff and pupils.
-Further information can be found in our Staff Code of Conduct, Acceptable Use and Confidentiality policies. - Shipbourne School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Terri Daters, Head of School, and Dr Rosalind Fisher, chair of governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+Further information can be found in our Staff Code of Conduct, Acceptable Use and Confidentiality policies. - Shipbourne School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Terri Daters, Headteacher, and Mrs Jenny Maydon/Mr Andrew Tittershill, chair of governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.